Alaska Northern Lights photo via Pixabay

 Our Top Hotel Picks for Alaska, USA

-- Aurora Villa [check rates and availability] – Aurora Villa has mountain views, free WiFi, and free private parking, located in Fairbanks, 18 mi from the University of Alaska Fairbanks.
+• Aurora Villa [check rates and availability] – Located in Fairbanks, 18 mi from the University of Alaska Fairbanks, Aurora Villa offers mountain views, free WiFi, and free private parking.
 The aparthotel offers a seating area with a flat-screen TV and a private bathroom with a hairdryer, complimentary toiletries, and a shower.

 Searching for the best hotels, resorts, tour packages, and affordable flights in Alaska, the USA, and nearby cities?
 Check out our list of cheap Alaska hotels and resorts via Agoda and Booking.